awslabs/amazon-dynamodb-tools/table_class_optimizer/README.md

 **When is it recommended to switch back to Standard?**
 - When you switch from Standard-IA to Standard, you will pay 20% less on the throughput (read/write) cost and 150% more on the storage cost.
 Particularly if throughput is the clear dominant cost driver for a table.
 The rule of thumb is if your throughput cost is x7.5 than the storage cost, Standard will be a be a more cost-effective table class for your usage.

-**How can this help AWS customers running large workloads on DynamoDB?**
-- Reduce storage costs by 60% while increasing throughput costs by 25%
-- Clearly not applicable to net new workloads because storage costs would not be the dominant cost driver for those brand new tables

 **How to identify which tables are candidates for cost optimization with using Standard IA or Standard?**
 - If StorageCosts > 0.42 x ThroughputCosts, table is a candidate for Standard IA table class and can benefit with switching the table class for a quick cost optimization win